cecilkbm/cecilkbm/README.md

 I'm passionate about cybersecurity, infrastructure automation, and creating robust solutions that actually work in the real world.

-Currently balancing grad school, research, and consulting work - it's a wild ride but I love every minute of it.
+Currently balancing grad school, research, and work. it's a wild ride but I love every minute of it!

 Fun Facts:
   - I'm always reading something (tech books, research papers, or fiction to decompress).